-“It has been found that topical Retinol is less irritating on the skin than Tretinoin but this would depend upon the concentration of the Retinol”
+It has been found that topical Retinol is less irritating on the skin than Tretinoin but this depends upon the Retinol concentration.

 What are the Benefits of Retinol?

-- Helps to build new collagen
+- Helps to synthesise new collagen

-- Stimulates and Increases skin cell turnover which slows with age
+- Stimulates and increases skin cell turnover which slows with age

 - Repairs damaged skin cells